ayman/textr/README.md

 The plugin sends thumbnails to the cloud for speed and performance.
 Smaller thumbnails will result in less text being seen.
-For example, if a bib says "Runner" in a smaller font than the number "E12345", the Cloud Vision Api won't get the word 'Runner' if you pick a smaller thumb.
+For example, if a bib says `Runner` in a smaller font than the number `E12345`, the Cloud Vision Api won't get the word `Runner` if you pick a smaller thumb.
 I'd recommend playing with this setting to get the right setting for a batch of photos.